DussanFreire/Genetic-Algorithm/README.md

 #### Average Result
 * The average of generations required to find the strongest FF is 21.75
 #### Conclution:
-* For this particular experiment it seems that having a high crossover is a great advantage
+* For this particular experiment it seems that having a high crossover is a great advantage.

 ### Fifth Experiment
 #### Experiment parameters: